-Outreach: Workshops and activities
+Workshops and visiting campus

-At Hartpury, we can offer a range of workshops and programmes.
+At Hartpury, we can offer a range of workshops, assemblies and programmes.
 They are all designed to widen participation in higher education by raising awareness and inspiring students to make their passion, their future.
 Our one hour workshops can be reduced into bitesize sessions to meet your needs.
+Use our enquiry form to book onto any of our schools and colleges workshops listed below.

 This talk allows students to understand the UCAS journey, including the important timeline of deadlines across the academic year and the step-by-step process of applying for university.
 The talk will provide valuable guidance and support on how to select the most appropriate university and how to pick suitable degree courses.